Our research areas A-Z

 Research into lung cancer treatments including chemotherapy, radiotherapy, biological therapies, biomarker studies (understanding cancer cells) and personalised medicine tailored to genetic profiles.

 Phase 1 to 3 trials and other clinical and translational research into treatments for Hodgkin and non-Hodgkin lymphoma including chemotherapy, radiotherapy and CAR-T therapy.
+See more about this on the lymphoma research section.

 Research into malignant melanoma cancer treatments including immunotherapy, biological therapies, biomarker studies (understanding cancer cells) and personalised medicine tailored to genetic profiles.